Campuzano-Polanco family: Origins

 Pedro Perez Polanco married Bernarda Martinez de Rojas.
 Bernarda was the daughter of Fulgencio Martinez de Ugarte, a relator of the Royal Audiencia, and Ana de Rojas Figueroa, sister of Don Gabriel de Rojas Valle Figueroa, leader and commander of the Capture of Fort Rocher in the Tortuga Island in 1654.

-Their daughter, Maria Josefa Perez Polanco (c.1660-1744) married Gregorio Semillan Campuzano.
+Their daughter, Maria Josefa Perez Polanco (c.
+1660 – 1744) married Gregorio Semillan Campuzano.
 Campuzano (b.
-1648) was from Guadalajara, Spain and arrived in the island in 1680 as an assessor of the Governor Francisco de Segura Sandoval y Castilla (1678-1684).
+1648) was from Guadalajara, Spain and arrived in the island in 1680 as an assessor of the Governor Francisco de Segura Sandoval y Castilla (1678–1684).
 He was also Mayor of Santiago de los Caballeros and wrote a chronicle titled "Memorial" where the living conditions and economy of the north of the island at the time were described.
 They had at least five sons and three daughters, who used the compound surname Campuzano-Polanco as a sign of distinction, a tradition that all the descendants adopted as well.

-1st Generation
+1st generation

-Francisco Gregorio Campuzano Polanco (1682-1765)
+Francisco Gregorio Campuzano Polanco (1682–1765)

 Dedicated to the clergy and became Prior Provincial of the Dominican Order (Order of the Preachers) in 1720 for the area of Santa Cruz de las Indias with a wide jurisdiction over the convents of Santo Domingo, Puerto Rico, Venezuela, Cuba and Jamaica.
 He received his doctorate of theology in the Convent of Santa Maria sopra Minerva in Rome in 1721.

-Pedro Campuzano Polanco (1685-1754)
+Pedro Campuzano Polanco (1685–1754)

 Captain of the Royal Armies from 1708 to 1719.
 He was Lieutenant Colonel of the city of La Vega, Villa del Cotuí, and its parties in 1719, in charge of evicting the enemies who were approaching the coasts.
 Along with his brother Jose, he financed many successful privateer corsair expeditions in the early 1700s.
 He played a major role in pacifying the uprising in the city of Santiago, known as the "Revolt of the Captains" and was in charge of the incorporation to the island of the families and victims of the Guadalupe and Tolosa Shipwreck in 1724.
 Later he was mayor of Santo Domingo from 1752 to 1754.
 His son, Antonio Bruno Campuzano-Polanco, became the head/rector priest of the Cathedral Primate of the Americas.

-Jose Campuzano Polanco (1698-1760)
+Jose Campuzano Polanco (1698–1760)

-Arguably the most successful privateer corsair from Santo Domingo during the Caribbean's Golden Age of Piracy in the first half of the 18th century operating under a "patente de corso" (letter of marque).
-One of the most daring and active corsairs of the Caribbean region in the fight against illicit trade with countries other than Spain, capturing more than 50 foreign ships with his ships El Firme (his first vessel), N.S.
+A privateer corsair from Santo Domingo during the Caribbean's Golden Age of Piracy in the first half of the 18th century operating under a "patente de corso" (letter of marque).
+He was an extremely active corsair of the Caribbean region in the fight against illicit trade with countries other than Spain, capturing more than 50 foreign ships with his ships El Firme (his first vessel), N.S.
 Popa, and Maria.

 Known for his deep knowledge of the seas, he was awarded patente de corso to operate expeditions in Cartagena, Santa Marta, Maracaibo, Florida, Puerto Rico and the island of Santa Cruz, among other areas.
 In theory privateering aimed to stop contraband but in reality it was a very important activity for the island of Santo Domingo providing basic necessities to the population.